mmorhun/eduke32/README.md

  - Only software render is available
  - No sound

+For the application running network latency and bandwidth is important.
+If Che server is far from you it may cause problems.
+If remote desktop has lags, try to lower the resolution via `RESOLUTION` environment variable in the `eduke32-run` container.

 TODOs:
  - Add C++ language tools plug-in when ready
  - Add ability to configure password for remote desktop